Gay, Jewish California lawmaker targeted with bomb threat for second time

 The threats against Wiener come amid recent online exchanges with Rep. Marjorie Taylor Greene (R-Georgia), whose Twitter account was reinstated following Elon Musk's takeover, and with conservative activist Charlie Kirk.

 Greene used the term "groomer," which refers to adults who build relationships with children in an effort to abuse them.
-The word has been used by some on the far right against LGBTQ people, trading on an old stereotype that gays are predators.
+The word has been used by some on the far right against LGBTQ people, trading on an old stereotype that gay people are predators.

 "This latest wave of death threats against me relates to my work to end discrimination against LGBTQ people in the criminal justice system and my work to ensure the safety of transgender children and their families," Wiener said Tuesday.
 "I will always fight for the LGBTQ community — and for the community as a whole — and will never let these threats stop that work."